joshualevitas/final_project_artificiallife/README.md

 # Details

-## Creature Generation

-# How I generate creatures
+## How I generate creatures
 First we roll a 10 sided die to choose how many links our creature will have.
 We generate the torso, and then to creatre the rest of the body of the creature, we roll a 3 sided die to choose which direction the next link will face (stemming from the previously added link).

 Initially, every joint has a motor in my creatures, and I add a sensor with 1/2 probability.

-# How creatures mutate each generation
+## How creatures mutate each generation
 Every child mutates with the following probabilities:

     * Remove motor Neuron / Add motor neuron (each with 1/20 probability)